dalibo/emaj/docs/en/statFunctions.rst

 The function returns one row per table, even if there is no logged update for this table.
 In this case, stat_rows columns value is 0.

 Most of the time, the *stat_first_mark*, *stat_first_mark_datetime*, *stat_last_mark* and *stat_last_mark_datetime* columns reference the start and end marks of the requested period.
 But they can contain other values when a table has been added or removed from the tables group during the requested time interval.

+If a table is removed from its group and later re-assigned to it during the resquested time frame, several rows are returned in the statistics.
+In this case, *stat_first_time_id* and *stat_last_time_id* columns can used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive *stat_first_datetime* or *stat_last_datetime* not always in ascending order).

 It is possible to easily execute more precise requests on these statistics.
 For instance, it is possible to get the number of database updates by application schema, with a statement like: